 A major expansion of the vineyard in 2009 added Syrah and more Zinfandel.
-These vines began producing in very small amounts in 2011 and will develop further over the next few years.
+These vines began producing in very small amounts in 2011 and began producing much larger crops beginning in 2012.
 All the new vines are planted on drought resistant root stock and placed on a (VSP) vertical shoot position trellis system.

 In March of 2014 we released or first "estate" Syrah, our 2011 vintage.
 This wine exploded with juicy flavors and spice and can you believe it we won "GOLD" at the Tasters Guild International wine competition.
 It quickly became the fastest selling dry red wine in our history.
+Both our Syrah and Zinfandel have been awarded GOLD medals in National Wine Competions.
 Maybe we really are on to something here in Nevada!